-Likely the make-or-break part of your photo shoot.
-Due to their massive size and location limitations, it may be a rather complex shooting situations.
+Likely the make-or-break part of your photoshoot.
+Due to their massive size and location limitations, there may be rather complex shooting situations.

 Being able to communicate with the horse’s handler and having some direction tips up your sleeve will work wonders.